 In 1933 a temporary wooden church was built at Henham, on land given by the de Steen family.
-In 1958 the Diocese also acquired a former mill house at Millside, Stansted Mountfitchet, the ground floor of which was converted into a church, with the priest’s accommodation on the first floor.
-This church opened on 1 (board in present church) or 5 (Foster) October 1958.
+In 1958 the diocese also acquired a former mill house at Millside, Stansted Mountfitchet, the ground floor of which was converted into a church, with the priest’s accommodation on the first floor.
+This church opened in October 1958.
 It too was served from Saffron Walden, until 25 September 1970, when Stansted was erected as an independent parish.

 In the 1990s a decision was taken to sell the site of both churches for residential development, and to build a large new church on land given by the Braeckman family on the northern edge of Stansted Mountfitchet.
 The site was outside the development boundary, with views over open countryside.
 It was therefore considered appropriate for the new buildings to adopt a vernacular form, evoking the large granary barns which are such a feature of the rural landscape of north Essex.
-James Boutwood of Thaxted was an obvious choice of architect; working for Essex County Council, he had been closely involved in the renovation of the great medieval aisled barns at Cressing Temple, near Braintree, and Coggeshall.
-These buildings greatly influenced the design, as did another modern East Anglian church evoking the form of a medieval barn, Michael Wingate’s Chapel of Reconciliation at Walsingham, Norfolk.
+James Boutwood of Thaxted was a suitable choice of architect; working for Essex County Council, he had been closely involved in the renovation of the great medieval aisled barns at Cressing Temple, near Braintree, and Coggeshall.
+These buildings greatly influenced the design, as did another modern East Anglian church evoking the form of a medieval tithe barn, Purcell Miller Tritton’s Chapel of Reconciliation at Walsingham, Norfolk.

 The funds realised by the sale of the previous two sites allowed for the construction not only of a large new church but also of a presbytery, parish hall, and landscaped grounds, all free of debt.
 A local firm of surveyors, Barker & Associates of Manuden, acted as project managers.
 The foundation stone was laid by Paul Braeckman in 2002, the first Mass in the completed building was on 30 November 2002, and the church was dedicated on 3 October 2003.